varajala/microtest/docs/running.md

 ## Running

 Microtest can be used to run tests automatically in two different ways.
-The first way is to use the **microtest.run** function and run the python module normally.
-Let's revisit the exampple from the [Basics](basics.md) section:
+The first way is to use the **microtest.run** function and run the python module normally as a script.

+Let's revisit the example from the [Basics](basics.md) section:

 ```python
 import microtest